 Mihee Kim Kort

 Since finishing her education Mihee has been busy!
-She has written three books: Yoked: Stories of a Clergy Couple in Marriage, Family and Ministry, Streams Run Uphill: Conversations with Young Clergywomen of Color, and Making Paper Cranes: Toward an Asian American Feminist Theology.
+She has written four books: Yoked: Stories of a Clergy Couple in Marriage, Family and Ministry, Streams Run Uphill: Conversations with Young Clergywomen of Color, and Making Paper Cranes: Toward an Asian American Feminist Theology.
+Her most recent book is Outside the Lines: How Embracing Queerness Will Transform Your Faith (Fortress Press).
 She can also be found on platforms across the US as a keynote speaker for conferences, colleges/Universities, retreats and churches.

-And as if that wasn’t enough, Mihee’s day job includes: juggling her time as a wife to another Presbyterian minister, a mother of three (5 year old twins and a year old toddler), ministering to college students as the staff person for UKIRK @ IU, a part-time youth ministry, itinerant preaching, rabble-rousing around Bloomington, IN and liking too many posts on Facebook and admiring people on Twitter and Instagram.
+And as if that wasn’t enough, Mihee’s day job includes: juggling her time as a wife to another Presbyterian minister, a mother of three (7 year old boy/girl twins and a 5 year old boy), itinerant preaching, ministering to college students and young adults, rabble-rousing around Bloomington, IN and liking too many posts on Facebook and admiring people on Twitter and Instagram.

 "Outside The Lines"

 How do we live our faith outside the lines of category and definition?
 I share stories -- personal, historical, cultural, and theological --- about the boundary-breaking love of God and what it means for us as followers of Jesus as we try to work and move in meaningful ways through this world.

 Keywords: Hospitality, Solidarity, Mutuality, God's Kingdom, The Woman at the Well, Purity, (Queerness, if applicable or desirable)